-R is a "functional" programming language meaning that pretty much everything we do in R is in terms of specific functions.
+R is a functional programming language meaning that pretty much everything we do in R is in terms of functions.
 R includes hundreds of built-in functions for mathematical calculations (including matrix algebra, which is extremely useful in statistics), data analyses, graphing, etc. Values passed to functions are specified within parenthesis after the function name.
 Here are some simple examples to try:

->log(100)>log(100, base=10)>seq(1, 4)>seq(2, 8, by=2)>seq(0, 1, length=11)
+>log(100) >log(100, base=10) >seq(1, 4) >seq(2, 8, by=2) >seq(0, 1, length=11)

 To obtain help or additional info on a function, type ? before the function name or help(function name) and press Enter.
-(Note: the function log returns the natural log, unless you tell it otherwise).
+(Note: the function log returns the natural log).